LLNL/RAJA/docs/sphinx/feature/index.rst

 Indices
 -------

-RAJA introduces a custom 64-bit loop counter

-* ``RAJA::Index_type``

-designed to make it easy for the compiler to perform optimization on.
+The recommended loop counter for RAJA is the ``RAJA::Index_type``; a 64-bit loop counter which makes it easy for the compiler to carryout optimizations on.
 Basic usage may be found in ``examples-add-vectors.cpp``.

 --------
 Segments
 --------

-RAJA also includes various index containers.
+Segments correspond to the iteration space that will be traversed by a RAJA loop.
+The following is a catalog of containers included in RAJA.

-* ``RAJA::RangeSegment(start, stop)`` - Generates a contingous sequence of numbers
+* ``RAJA::RangeSegment(start, stop)`` - Generates a contingous sequence of numbers starting from start but not including stop

-* ``RAJA::ListSegment`` - A general purpose container which holds a specified data_type
+* ``RAJA::ListSegment`` - A container which holds ``RAJA::Index_types``

 * ``RAJA::TypedListSegment<data_type>`` - A general purpose container which holds a specified data_type (ex. int, long int)